 Because we have a strongly open and supportive culture we would hope that children with concerns would feel confident enough to start the conversation on such a difficult topic and we would then find the best way to follow up and investigate in line with our policy.

 Bridget Justen/AAM: Our priority is to create a safe environment for our children.
 We do this through our teachers building trusting relationships and establishing open lines of communication.
-Through the training provided, teachers also observe changes in student’s behavior, routines, attendance or eating patterns.
+Through the training provided, teachers also observe changes in student’s behaviour, routines, attendance or eating patterns.

 Our school nurse also keeps detailed records of health room visits and communicates any noticeable changes in the regularity of visits and purpose for the visit.